Dr. Benjamin Bennett Briggs family papers

 Upon returning to Ohio, Benjamin married Abby Crane in 1852; their only child Irene was born in 1853 in Wadsworth, Ohio.
 Benjamin and his family later spent time in California again looking at property and prospects; Abby died of tuberculosis in Santa Paula in 1863.
 Benjamin and his daughter returned to Ohio where, at age 35, Benjamin enrolled in medical school.
 Continuing his medical studies in 1865, Benjamin traveled to Heidelberg, Germany and Paris, France, accompanied by his daughter Irene and her cousin Louise N. Crane, daughter of his oldest sister, Louise Briggs Crane.

 After their return to the United States, Benjamin had a medical practice in Crawfordsville, Indiana for about 13 years.
-His daughter Irene married Reverend Samuel Lawrence Ward in 1873 and they went to Persia as missionaries of the Presbyterian Church for over twenty years.
+In 1870, Benjamin married Caroline A. Crane -- his first wife Abby's sister.
+Benjamin's daughter Irene married Reverend Samuel Lawrence Ward in 1873 and they went to Persia as missionaries of the Presbyterian Church for over twenty years.

 In the early 1880s, Benjamin returned to California to continue with horticultural pursuits and was one of the founders of La Crescenta, where he hoped to establish a health resort.
 (Briggs coined the name "Crescenta" to indicate the crescent-shaped valley nestled between the Sierra Madre mountains and the Verdugo Hills.)
 Though he died before he could accomplish all his dreams, today's Crescenta-Cañada valley was home to many sanitariums and health resorts owing to its excellent air quality.
 Briggs is also remembered for having started the first school in the valley, the first church, the first public park, and the first full-time medical practice in the area.
 Dr. Benjamin Bennett Briggs died in 1893 at the age of 65.